Does the full configuration interaction method based on quantum phase estimation with Trotter decomposition satisfy the size consistency condition?: Theory

-The Born--Oppenheimer approximation\cite{Born-Oppenheimer} is usually adopted and the electronic Hamiltonian is used as $H$.
-In the second quantized formula, the electronic Hamiltonian $H$ is written as
+The Born--Oppenheimer approximation\cite{Born-Oppenheimer} is usually adopted, and the electronic Hamiltonian is used as $H$.
+In the second quantized formula, the electronic Hamiltonian $H$ is expressed as

-Here, $h_{pq}$ and $g_{pqrs}$ are one- and two-electron integrals, respectively, and the indices $p, q, r$, and $s$ run over spin orbitals in the active space.
+Here, $h_{pq}$ and $g_{pqrs}$ are the one- and two-electron integrals, respectively, and the indices $p, q, r$, and $s$ run over spin orbitals in the active space.

-The textbook implementation of the quantum circuit for the QPE\cite{Nielsen-Chuang} is shown in FIG.~\ref{fig:fig1}, which contains $L$ qubits for wave function storage and $N$ ancillary qubits for eigenphase readout.
+The textbook implementation of the quantum circuit for QPE\cite{Nielsen-Chuang} is shown in FIG.~\ref{fig:fig1}.
+This quantum circuit contains $L$ qubits for wave function storage and $N$ ancillary qubits for eigenphase readout.
 The QPE-based full-CI consists of five steps: (1) preparation of the approximate wave function of the target electronic state using a $Prep$ circuit, (2) generation of quantum superposition states using Hadamard (H) gates, (3) controlled-time evolution operation, (4) inverse quantum Fourier transform, and (5) measurement of ancillary qubits.
 The bit string obtained from the measurement in step (5) corresponds to the fractional binary representation of the eigenphase $\phi = 0.x_1 x_2 \cdots x_N$ in

-of one of the eigenstates.
-The probability of which eigenvalue is obtained is proportional to the overlap between the input wave function and the full-CI wave function.
+which corresponds to one of the eigenstates.
+The probability of obtaining a particular eigenvalue is proportional to the overlap between the input and full-CI wave functions.

-In the quantum circuit implementation, the second quantized Hamiltonian in eq. (\ref{eq:eq3}) is transformed to a qubit Hamiltonian $H_q$,
+In the quantum circuit implementation, the second quantized Hamiltonian in eq. (\ref{eq:eq3}) is transformed into a qubit Hamiltonian $H_q$,

 using the fermion--qubit transformation techniques such as the Jordan--Wigner transformation (JWT)\cite{JWT} and the Bravyi--Kitaev transformation (BKT)\cite{Seeley-2012}.
-Here, $P_j$ is a tensor product of Pauli operators called as a Pauli strings, $J$ is the number of Pauli strings, and $w_j$ is the corresponding coefficient computed from $h_{pq}$ and $g_{pqrs}$.
-Then, the time evolution operator in eq. (\ref{eq:eq2}) is implemented using the Trotter decomposition.
-The first-order and the second-order Trotter decompositions given as
+Here, $P_j$ represents a tensor product of Pauli operators, known as Pauli strings, $J$ is the number of Pauli strings, and $w_j$ is the coefficient computed from $h_{pq}$ and $g_{pqrs}$.
+The time evolution operator in eq. (\ref{eq:eq2}) is then implemented using the Trotter decomposition.
+The first-order and second-order Trotter decompositions are given by

 and